Author

 Facelift techniques have evolved dramatically over the years, giving surgeons far more precise and natural-looking ways to rejuvenate the face.
 Among these techniques, the extended deep plane facelift has become one of the most powerful options for patients who need more than a standard facelift can provide.

-This guide explains, in clear and accessible terms, what makes the extended deep plane facelift different — and why it can deliver such transformative yet natural results.
+This blog explains, in simple and accessible terms, what makes the extended deep plane facelift different — and why it can offer such transformative yet natural results.

-Deep Plane vs Extended Deep Plane: What’s the Difference?
+Deep Plane Versus Extended Deep Plane: What’s the Difference?

-A traditional deep plane facelift already represents a major advancement over older techniques.
-Rather than simply tightening the skin, it lifts and repositions the deeper facial tissues — the structures that naturally descend with age.
+A traditional deep plane facelift already improves on older facelifts by lifting the deeper tissues of the face rather than simply tightening skin.
+It repositions the foundational layers that naturally descend with age.

-However, a traditional deep plane facelift typically stops after releasing a limited number of key retaining structures.
+However, a traditional deep plane facelift typically stops after releasing a few key retaining structures.
 In some patients, deeper areas of the face remain tethered by additional attachments, preventing the tissues from fully lifting.

-• Frees tissues contributing to jowls and deep folds
+• It frees the tissues that contribute to jowls and deep folds.

-• Allows the entire facial unit to move more naturally and effectively
+• It allows the entire facial unit to move more naturally and effectively.

-For many patients — especially those with heavier tissues or more advanced aging — this additional mobility is the difference between a good result and a truly exceptional one.
+For many patients — especially those with heavier tissues or more advanced aging — this additional mobility is the difference between a good result and a great one.

 Why Some Patients Need an Extended Deep Plane Lift

 Every face ages differently.
-Some people primarily lose volume, while others develop heaviness or deeper folds that are more difficult to correct.
+Some people lose volume, others develop heaviness, and others show deeper folds that are hard to correct.

 1. Deep folds around the mouth

-Some individuals develop pronounced nasolabial folds and marionette lines that are not fully improved with a traditional deep plane lift.
-A more extensive release allows these areas to be lifted more effectively and naturally.
+Some individuals develop deeper nasolabial folds and marionette lines that are not fully softened by a traditional deep plane lift.
+The extended release improves the ability to lift these areas more naturally.

 2. Pronounced jowls

-Over time, buccal fat can descend and contribute to jowls.
-This creates added weight along the jawline.
-The extended approach provides better access to reposition this tissue, resulting in a cleaner, more defined contour.
+In many people, the buccal fat can shift downward over time and contribute to the appearance of jowls.
+This descended fat adds weight and fullness along the jawline.
+The extended deep plane facelift provides better access to refine and reposition this area, helping create a cleaner, more defined jawline.

 3. Heavier or thicker cheek tissues

-Some faces naturally have more density or weight in the midface.
-These tissues often require a more complete release to move freely and achieve optimal lifting.
+Some faces have more weight or density in the midface.
+These tissues often need a more complete release to move freely and achieve the desired lift.

 4. More advanced signs of aging

-Patients in their 50s, 60s, and 70s may benefit from a more comprehensive approach to fully restore the jawline and midface.
+Patients in their 50s, 60s, and 70s may require a more robust approach to fully restore the jawline and midface.

-If a prior facelift focused on tightening skin or superficial tissues, deeper structures may not have been addressed.
-The extended deep plane technique works at a deeper level, allowing for a more complete correction.
+If a prior facelift relied on tightening skin or superficial tissues, the deeper structures may never have been repositioned.
+The extended deep plane technique works in planes that older techniques did not address, allowing for a more complete result.

 What Makes the Results Different?

-Because the deeper tissues are repositioned rather than the skin being stretched, the face appears refreshed without looking altered.
+Because the deeper tissues are lifted rather than the skin being pulled, expressions remain natural and the face looks refreshed, not altered.

 • More youthful midface contour